In This Blog

 IaaS can even provide the necessary computing power and storage capacity for big data analysis.
 Big data companies use their scalable infrastructure to process and analyze large datasets.
 This makes it much easier to derive valuable insights and shift to data-driven decision-making.

 Some IaaS providers offer additional services for big data processing, such as distributed computing frameworks that are used for massive datasets.
+Organizations can provision clusters with hundreds or thousands of nodes to process petabytes of data, then scale back down when the analysis is complete.

-Largest Providers
+Largest IaaS Providers

 The IaaS market consists of many providers, each offering a wide range of services and features.
 At Emergent Software, we recommend Microsoft Azure.